LostFan123/informatica_1/README.md

 This repository contains the tasks from the deliverables discussed in the class.
 Possible solutions are shown as well as common mistakes and advanced approaches.
-The advanced solutions are not necessary to understand but are included for those who are interested if there are "better ways" to solve the problems. **The advanced solutions, most probably, won't be accepted on the exams.**
+The advanced solutions are not necessary to understand but are included for those who are interested if there are "better ways" to solve the problems. **The advanced solutions, most probably, won't be accepted on the exams, though ;)**

 ## Useful links:
 - [Official Python tutorial](https://docs.python.org/3/tutorial/introduction.html)